Anthony Jackson-Hamel: FC Montreal

-International
+International career

-Jackson-Hamel was born in Canada to a Dominican father and Quebecois mother.
-He has represented Canada at youth level and was a part of the team that played at the 2013 CONCACAF U-20 Championship.
+Jackson-Hamel was born in Canada to a Dominican father and a Quebecois mother.
+He has represented Canada at the youth level and was a part of the team that played at the 2013 CONCACAF U-20 Championship.

-He received his first call-up to the Canadian national team in October 2016 for a pair of friendlies in Morocco.
-He subsequently made his debut for Canada on October 6, 2016 against Mauritania, coming on as a substitute in the 69th minute.
+He received his first call-up to the Canada national team in October 2016 for a pair of friendlies in Morocco.
+He subsequently made his debut for Canada on October 6, 2016, against Mauritania, coming on as a substitute in the 69th minute.
 Jackson-Hamel scored his first goal for Canada against Bermuda on January 22, 2017.
+He was selected to represent the senior national team in the 2017 CONCACAF Gold Cup.